smiths/caseStudies/CaseStudies/noPCM/src/Python/README.md

 The software writes a file containing the output data and a PNG file containing the graphs of water and PCM temperature and energy over the simulation time.

+calculations.py holds the Temperature ODEs Module.

 energy.py holds the Energy Equations Module.

-event.py and temperature.py hold the Temperature ODEs Module.

 load_params.py holds the Input Format Module.